maelstrom-software/maelstrom/site/src/cargo_metest/filtering_tests.md

 # Filtering Tests

-When running `cargo-metest` without any arguments it runs all the tests it finds as part of your project.
+When running `cargo-maelstrom` without any arguments it runs all the tests it finds as part of your project.
 If you wish to run only a subset of tests a filter can be applied via the command line.